42nd Robert Awards

 The 42nd Robert Awards ceremony, was presented by Danish Film Academy on 1 February 2025, to honour the best in Danish film and television of 2024.
 It took place at the Tivoli Hotel & Congress Centre in Copenhagen, Denmark and hosted by actor Nicolai Jørgensen.

-Nominees
+Winners and nominees

 The nominations were announced on 8 January 2025.
 Drama film Matters of the Heart led the nominations with thirteen, followed by thriller drama Way Home with eleven and psychological thriller Sons with ten.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).